Last updated on October 27th, 2023 at 17:00

 - 2 Can You Make Cold Brew Coffee Without Grinding The Beans?

-- 14 Frappé-Ing It All Up – Making Cold Brew With Whole Beans!
+- 8 Frappé-Ing It All Up – Cold Brew With Whole Beans

 Cold brew coffee with whole beans is exactly as it sounds.
-It is coffee made using the cold brewing technique without grinding them.
-There is only one of the three cold brewing techniques that will permit you to use whole, unground, coffee beans and that is full immersion.
+It’s coffee made using the cold brewing technique without grinding them.
+There is only one of the three cold brewing techniques that will permit you to use whole, unground, whole coffee beans and that is full immersion.

 Full immersion is simply steeping the coffee grounds, or in this case, the whole beans in cold water and brewing them overnight in the fridge.